 - and a much smaller number of inherited DNA changes (mutations) in oncogenes and tumor suppressor genes that "run in families", those "5% to 10%".
 Again, up to more than half of those family members may have had cancer.
 These are the cases that label as "Family Cancer Syndromes" and make some physicians conclude that a few cancers are heritable.

-If you now read the notes that further explain defects, you see that none of what has been found warrants the claim "a few cancers are heritable".
+If you now read our clear, precise, and disjunct defect definition in full, and if you fancy also inherited defect, you see that none of what has been found warrants the claim "a few cancers are heritable".

 - A disorder is an acquired physiological dysfunction of an organ or body system that shows as over/under-production or over/under-utilization of a bodily substance...